KelsieM01/markdown-intro/index.md

 #### How to Insert Sections of Code

-Use the following format: a sandwich of 3 "`", or  "```" followed by the section of code, followed by another set.
+Use the following format: add a section of code in between a sandwich of "```"

-(_aka the same key as the tilde "~"_)
+(_aka the bottom character on the same key as the tilde "~"_)

 It will look like this: